Beginners Garden - 10 Best Crops to Start a Garden

 9) Potatoes - Grow them in soil or even in a straw bed.
 The tubers are straightforward to grow from seed potatoes, and if you can't wait for the final harvest nothing tastes like new potatoes from the garden.

 10) Okra - A misunderstood vegetable that makes the list because there is nothing more impressive from a distance than a 5 foot tall freestanding okra plant.
 They love the heat, and once it gets going you'll have plenty of okra to eat and share.

 Try one or more of these alternatives for your beginning garden, especially to get your kids interested in gardening, and you'll be impressed with just how good a gardener you can be.

 Here are some photos of items we have harvested over the years.

 Please Share Your Best Garden Results

 Any gardener will tell you good soil content is key to growing anything well.
-You can make your own compost or buy it at your local store; either way, compost is essential to having good, rich soil.
-This is an essential step to building good soil that will make your beginning gardening experience successful.
+You can make your own compost or buy from a reputable supplier; either way, compost is essential to having good, rich soil.
+This is a step that you must include to build good soil that will make your beginning gardening experience successful.

 You can build your own compost bin, or invest in a composter.

-We also use mulched leaves around the base of our plants to keep the moisture in the soil.
-This deters weeds from growing.
+We also use mulched leaves around the base of our plants to keep the moisture in the soil and to deter the weeds from growing.